 According to dieticians, the abundance of fat in this diet is converted by the body into ketone bodies and fatty acids in your liver.
-Given that the diet is low in cabs, and your body is running low on glucose, the body will use these ketones for energy.
+Given that the diet is low in carbs, and your body is running low on glucose, the body will use these ketones for energy.

 How the ketogenic diet can lead to DUI charges

 But the vast majority of people following the ketogenic diet do not realize that the keto diet could get them in trouble with the law.
 “Wait, is the keto diet illegal in California?” you may be wondering.
 It is not, but driving under the influence of alcohol is.

 You see, these ketone bodies have a chemical composition identical to isopropyl alcohol.
 This does not sound good already, right?
 Wait until you hear this.
 “While isopropyl alcohol is not the same as ethyl alcohol, which is consumed by our bodies through alcohol beverages, DUI breath tests (Breathalyzer) cannot tell the difference between isopropyl and ethyl alcohol,” explains our car accident attorney in Anaheim.

 The keto diet can trick DUI breath tests